rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Identifier Types

-Adds a new type to the Identifier list defined in Section 9.7.5 of {{I-D.ietf-acme-acme}} with the label "ip" and reference I-D.ietf-acme-ip.
+Adds a new type to the Identifier list defined in Section 9.7.7 of {{I-D.ietf-acme-acme}} with the label "ip" and reference I-D.ietf-acme-ip.

 ## Challenge Types

-Add the value "ip" to the identifier type column for the "http-01" and "tls-sni-02" challenges.
+Adds the value "ip" to the Identifier Type column in the Validation Methods list defined in Section 9.7.8 of {{I-D.ietf-acme-acme}} for the "http-01" and "tls-alpn-01" challenges.

 # Security Considerations